 What on earth am I talking about?
 Well, to some extent, it’s the Internet, and to some extent it’s not.
 The Internet angle on this is that never before have so many people been able to reach so many other people in such a short period of time.
 This, among other things, means that ideas travel very fast.
 The concept of “information wants to be free” has never been more to the point than now.
 What I’m trying to describe isn’t unique for the world of Internet, there are other angles, but it’s very present and obvious when we talk about the Internet.

 The very same companies that earns billions of dollars due to the very existence of Internet are also the same companies that seem most afraid of it.
 They’re afraid of it because they cannot control it, yet.
 If they could, they would.
 And they may very well end up tightening their grip to the point where even the politicians with their heads up their creative loophole will wake up and realize something isn’t quite right (maybe only due to the fact that people aren’t voting for them).
-The companies are Music Record companies, TV & Broadcasting companies, Telcos/Internet Service Providers, and the Hybrid companies like Google, Apple, and Microsoft.
-There are of course the odd hugely successful Internet players like Facebook too.
+The companies are Music Record companies, TV & Broadcasting companies, Telcos/Internet Service Providers, and the Hybrid companies like Google, Apple, and M. There are of course the odd hugely successful Internet players like Facebook too.

 This is not a post about a global conspiracy, they’re too big to do anything about 🙂 This is a post about some things that don’t smell right.. and we’re all helping to stockpile the bad smelling goo.